CISTILY/Pill_Identification/README.md

 We capture pill images using Iphone 11 12MP camera, the setup consist of three different background and two light source.
 We randomly place the pills into on the background and take 3 picture on each background with random lightning and orientation.
 The background is displayed below with some sample pills.

 ## Dataset changelog
+25/09/2025 — Added 68 pills with 1,224 images.
+➡️ Current total: 165 pills, 3,312 images.

-24/09/2025 - Add 48 pills with 864 images.
+24/09/2025 — Added 48 pills with 864 images.
+➡️ Current total: 98 pills, 2,088 images.

-22/09/2025 — Initialize dataset with 22 pills of different shapes (circle, oval, capsule, square, triangular, etc.).
-Each pill consists of 18 pictures in both front and back sides with different background, lightning and scale.
+22/09/2025 — Dataset initialized with 22 pills of various shapes (circle, oval, capsule, square, triangular, etc.). ➡️ Current total: 22 pills, 396 images.
+* Each pill includes 18 images (front & back) under different backgrounds, lighting, and scales.